nitishspatkar/nitishspatkar.github.io/research-activities.md

 * The IEEE International Requirements Engineering (RE) conference, 2022 (co-reviewer with Prof. Norbert Seyff)
 * The IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), 2020 (subreviewer with Prf.
 Oscar Nierstrasz)<br>

+Since June 2024, I am a member of the special interest group (SIG) on sustainability at the International Requirements Engineering Board (IREB).

+I am a local chair for XP2025 conference.

 I have assisted Prof. Martin Glinz in grading Requirements Engineering exams at the University of Zurich.